mhsamavatian/DAP/README.md

 In terms of baselines we employed three models: Logistic Regressions (LR), Gradient Boosted classifier (GBC), and a FeedForward Neural Network Model (DNN).
 Implementation of this models can be find in `3-Baselines`.
 There you find one `python` script for each baseline, with instruction on how to run each script provided inside the script.

 ## How to Run the Code?
-All codes and imeplementations are in `python`, with deep learning models developed in `Keras` using `Tensorflow` as backend.
+All implementations are in `python`, with deep learning models developed in `Keras` using `Tensorflow` as backend.
 For non-deep learning baselines (i.e., LR and GBC) you can run codes on CPU machines.
 But for deep-learning models we recommend using GPU machines to speed-up the process.

 Run step1-cleaning-func and step2-acc_prediction_training_preparation in "Step1-preparing for training" folder
 Run script in DAB and baseline to train different models.

 ## Acknowledgment
 * Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
 “Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights” In proceedings of the 27th ACM SIGSPATIAL, International Conference on Advances in Geographic Information Systems.
 ACM, 2019.